-In our days, only a few squeri have been used solely for construction of the gondola and rowing boats.
-Today, very few gondolas are manufactured and often built not with the traditional system but by using a shaped mould.
+In our days, only a few squeri have been used solely for the construction of the gondola and rowing boats.
+Today, very few gondolas are manufactured and often built not with the traditional system but by using a shaped mold.
 Being the only asymmetrical boat in the world, its construction creates substantial difficulties that can be overcome only by knowing this ancient art.

-The bow of the gondola is characteristic by the “fèro” (iron) at six teeth (in front), whose “S” shape should simulate the evolution of the Grand Canal and the lunette placed under a stylized duke horn (headgear worn by the Doges) – while, the six front teeth, represent the six sestieri (districts) of Venice, the seventh said “risso” (curly) placed at the stern represents the island of Giudecca.
+The bow of the gondola is characteristic by the “fèro” (iron) at six teeth (in front), whose “S” shape should simulate the evolution of the Grand Canal and the lunette placed under a stylized duke horn (headgear worn by the Doges) – while, the six front teeth, represent the six Sestieri (districts) of Venice, the seventh said “risso” (curly) placed at the stern represents the island of Giudecca.

-Since the mid-fourteenth century, the Venetian government began penalizing the “squeraroli” (artisans) in favour of the State workers of the Arsenale controlled by the Serenissima Republic in order to gain total control over the vessel production.
+Since the mid-fourteenth century, the Venetian government began penalizing the “squeraroli” (artisans) in favor of the State workers of the Arsenale controlled by the Serenissima Republic in order to gain total control over the vessel production.

-The squeraroli (artisans), have a secular tradition handed down from father to son or from master to apprentice and construct the gondola without the help of particular projects – employing several months and dedicating approximately five hundred hours work.
+The Squeraroli (artisans) have a secular tradition handed down from father to son or from master to apprentice and construct the gondola without the help of particular projects – employing several months and dedicating approximately five hundred hours work.

-The gondola has a length of 10.85 meters and a varying width from 1.38 to 1.42 meters with a weight of about 350 kilogrammes and consists of 280 wooden pieces.
+The gondola has a length of 10.85 meters and a varying width from 1.38 to 1.42 meters with a weight of about 350 kilograms and consists of 280 wooden pieces.
 There are several manufacturing stages and the materials used are of the best quality.